 Olukemi is passionate about using her skills, especially in crafts and designs.
 These natural instincts and abilities have been helpful to navigate her into the world of construction and civil engineering.
 She loves to make things with her hands, such as sewing, and hair braiding.
 However, caring for her toddlers has made this a major challenge.
 Oftentimes, she enjoys debating political issues, especially those relating to Africa.

-Languages: English, Yorùbá and Ìyàgbà.
+Language: English, Yorùbá and Ìyàgbà.